Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 and also comment on methods, handlers etc.

 In this hand-in you must show that you can:
-1. Use a VR headset                                                         [✔]
+1. Use a VR headset                                                         [✔] //Tested both hand-ins with Oculus Quest.
-2. Use Controllers                                                          [✔]
+2. Use Controllers                                                          [✔] //Tested hand-in 2 with Oculus Quest controllers.
-3. Use physics system                                                       [✔]
+3. Use physics system                                                       [✔] //Generated pokéballs use physics.
-4. Code a working handler in Javascript                                     [x]
+4. Code a working handler in Javascript                                     [✔] //Multiple.
+Example: a-frame-entity-spawners
 5. Use a reference to the 3D model in javascript.                           [x]
 6. Change behavior in the 3D model using Javascript                         [x]
-7. Add Gaze based interaction                                               [✔]
+7. Add Gaze based interaction                                               [✔] //Interaction with pokémons and spawning pokéballs can be done with gaze
-8. Add teleportation                                                        [✔]
+8. Add teleportation                                                        [✔] //Works with minor bugs (Sometimes spawning in ground, initially spawns in the air)
-9. Add tracked controls                                                     [✔]
+9. Add tracked controls                                                     [✔] //Works with WASD and thumbstick on Oculus Quest
-10. Write and use a custom component with standard methods like init etc.   [x]
+10. Write and use a custom component with standard methods like init etc.   [✔] //Multiple.
+Example: a-frame-pokemon-interaction

 Your documentation here is the HTML website with javascript files and also one (1) video showing VR headset and controllers in use.